Takwon-Yoo/Rejuvenation-Responsive_and_Senolytic-Sensitive_MuSCs/README.md

 pip install anndata==0.8.0 scanpy==1.9.3 harmonypy==0.0.9
 ```

+## How to Run
+The main analysis script is 'single-cell/code/main.py'.
+You can run specific analysis steps or generate figures by specifying the function name as a command-line argument.

+**Example:**
+python single-cell/code/main.py concat_BD_data

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details